unilock/PackwizWrapper/README.md

 # PackwizWrapper

 A small wrapper for `packwiz-installer-bootstrap.jar`, intended to be used as a MultiMC "pre-launch command".
-In such a case, `PackwizWrapper.jar` and `packwiz-installer-bootstrap.jar` are both to be placed in the `.minecraft` folder of a given MultiMC instance.
+In such a case, `PackwizWrapper2.jar` and `packwiz-installer-bootstrap.jar` are both to be placed in the `.minecraft` folder of a given MultiMC instance.

 It will run `packwiz-installer-bootstrap.jar` twice - once for each URL passed to it.
 The syntax is explained below.